 Swelling: You may be experiencing foot swelling in the evening.
 In some cases, swelling may be normal, but if the swelling becomes extreme, it could be a sign of preeclampsia.

 Braxton-hicks: Normally, these “fake” contractions are more likely to occur in the afternoon or evening — after physical activity or sex.
 They are neither harmful nor a sign of real labor.
 You can think of them as your uterus practicing, in readiness for child delivery.

 Your healthcare provider should check you for gestational diabetes in one of your upcoming appointments, usually between week 24-28.

 Get tested for blood sugar: Like other types of diabetes, gestational diabetes affects how your cells use sugar (glucose).
-It causes high blood sugar, which can affect your pregnancy and Your Baby ’s health.
+It causes high blood sugar, which can affect your pregnancy and Your Child’s health.
 So, make sure you get to do an oral glucose tolerance test (OGTT).
 Usually, you ought not to eat or drink anything (other than sips of water) for 8 to 14 hours before your test, but check with your healthcare provider if there is anything else you need to prepare for.